minprog/cs50x-1718-1819/practice/11 loopy/loopy.md

 ## Getting started

-If you haven’t done so yet, create a directory called `practice` in your workspace:
+If you haven't done so yet, create a directory called `practice` in your workspace:

     mkdir ~/workspace/practice